MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm/alm-solution.md

 :::image type="content" source="./media/cloudflow-solution.png" alt-text="Screenshot of a desktop flow, a cloud flow, and connection reference in a solution":::

 You see the cloud flow in your solution and a connection reference.
+This is the connection reference used by the cloud flow.
+You will need to map the connection when importing in the production environment.

 ## Next steps